8aleph/frametestClone/README.md

 # Framtest Interview Test

 This interview framework includes a Docker containerized PHP & MySQL application called Example.
-You may need to install Docker, WSL or  git-bash to run the example..
+You may need to install Docker, WSL or  git-bash to run the example.

+1. Clone this repo into a new repo of your own.
+2. Run the instructions in the Setup section to build the framework.
+3. Complete the user stories below using PHP and MySQL in the development process.
+4. Email us a link to your project with the subject **"Frametest Interview Repo"**.

 ## Setup